nystrom/rivo/docs/design.md

 Members of an `enum` definition are `struct` definitions, (without the keyword `struct`).

 `enum` definitions may be overloaded and may be open.

+Each struct definition inside an enum defines a subtype of the enum.

+	False <: Boolean
+	True <: Boolean

+	Nil <: List a
+	Cons

 ## Trait definitions